 It will also be useful to know what the atoi function does.
 Type "man atoi" in a terminal window to find out.
-(Side note: the function's name is pronounced "a to eye," not "a toy.")
+(Side note: the function's name is pronounced "ay to eye," not "a toy.")

 Finally, it will be useful to have a slight clue about printf.
 Since printf is quite complicated, for now we'll just say that it prints answers, and "%d" means "print in decimal".
-We encourage you to read more about printf in Kernighan & Ritchie or online (the advantage of reading in K&R is that the description there is less complex).
+We encourage you to read more about printf in Kernighan & Ritchie or online (the advantage of reading in K&R is that the description there is less complex; recent versions of printf have tons of extensions that aren't particularly useful in this course).